 PROPER PHYSIOTHERAPY REHAB:

-To get to 100% full functional capacity, we highly recommend seeing your physiotherapist.
-They will guide you through each step of the rehab process.
+To get to 100% full functional capacity, we highly recommend seeing a physiotherapist.
+Receiving physiotherapy for knee pain can be an involved approach and they will guide you through each step of the rehab process.
 Goals to tick off with rehab include:

 - No pain or swelling in the joint.